 Why Technicians Choose Alaska?

-The largest oil producer on Alaska's North Slope, ConocoPhillips operates Prudhoe Bay and newer developments including the Willow Project, one of the largest new US oil fields in decades.
+The largest oil producer on Alaska's North Slope, ConocoPhillips operates Prudhoe Bay and the $8 billion Willow Project — one of the largest new US oil field developments in decades.
+ConocoPhillips is Alaska's largest private employer and the Willow Project alone is expected to produce 180,000 barrels per day at peak output.

-A major North Slope and Cook Inlet operator, Hilcorp Alaska has expanded aggressively since acquiring BP's Alaska assets and is one of the state's largest private energy employers.
+A major North Slope and Cook Inlet operator, Hilcorp Alaska has expanded aggressively since acquiring BP's $5.6 billion Alaska assets in 2020 and is now one of the state's largest private energy employers, operating dozens of producing platforms and development programs across both Alaska's legacy and emerging fields.

-The operator of the Trans-Alaska Pipeline System, Alyeska employs hundreds of operations, maintenance, and integrity technicians to keep the critical 800-mile pipeline running safely.
+The operator of the Trans-Alaska Pipeline System, Alyeska employs hundreds of operations, maintenance, and integrity technicians to keep the critical 800-mile pipeline moving 400,000+ barrels daily from Prudhoe Bay to Valdez — a role with no equivalent anywhere else in US energy infrastructure.

-Alaska's largest electric utility, Chugach Electric serves the Railbelt region and is investing in renewable integration and grid resilience, creating sustained demand for power technicians.
+Alaska's largest electric utility, Chugach Electric serves the Railbelt region's 700,000+ residents and is investing $500 million+ in renewable integration and grid resilience projects, creating sustained demand for power and renewable energy technicians across the Anchorage metro and beyond.

 Whether you are drawn to North Slope oil fields, pipeline operations, LNG infrastructure, or renewable energy, Alaska offers technician careers with some of the highest pay anywhere.